10 Animals That Could Attack Your Dog

 Javelina, also known as a collared peccary, is a land mammal.
 It is a distant relative of wild pigs and originated in South America.
 They have huge, sharp tusks that can easily pierce the skin like a knife.
 They consider dogs and coyotes a natural enemy.

 If your dog gets punctured tusks of a Javelina, while on a nature hike, you will probably have a long way to go to find veg for assistance.
 The delay in treatment can turn a serious injury into a death.
-If you see javelina while walking with your dog, quickly lead the dog in a different direction because Javelina can attack if it believes it is cornered.
+If you see Javelina while walking with your dog, quickly lead the dog in a different direction because Javelina can attack if it believes it is cornered.

 10. Scorpions

-Scorpions insert a venom into their victims that can make them seriously ill, if not kill them.
+Scorpions insert venom into their victims that can make them seriously ill, if not kill them.
 The victims include humans, dogs, cats, and many other animals.

 If your dog gets stung by a scorpion, you may hear them yelp in pain.
 A scorpion attack results in serious pain, swelling, and inflammation in the affected area and sometimes, serious illness.
 As the venom circulates through their body, you may begin to see dilated and watery eyes, drooling, tremors, difficulty breathing, and even collapse.